-Title IX Coordinator: Dr. Robert Harris, Vice President for Student Development, Goodson Student Union, (417) 328-1827, rharris@SBUniv.edu
+Title IX Coordinator: Mark Grabowski, Director of Safety and Security, Title IX Coordinator, 417-328-1556, mgrabowski@SBUniv.edu.

-Current Members of the Title IX Committee can be viewed on our website at www.sbuniv.info/titleix
+Current Members of the Title IX Committee can be viewed on our website at SBUniv.info/titleix.

 In addition, individuals with complaints of quid pro quo harassment, any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access, and any domestic violence, dating violence, sexual assault, rape, acquaintance rape, stalking, and sexual harassment have the right to file a formal complaint with the United States Department of Education Office of Civil Rights (OCR).
 The Missouri OCR office address is following: